yung-turabian/pdf-info/README.md

 2. Strings, `(Hello World)`, must be enclosed in brackets.
     - Can escape both ( ) & \ by using \, like in (\(Hello) -> "Hello"
     - Basic escape sequences work too, `\n \r \t \b \f \ddd`
+    a.
+Text strings are strings outside the actual textual content (bookmark names, etc.), encoded using either PDFDocEncoding or Unicode
+    b.
+Date strings, the PDF date format is (D:YYYYMMDDHHmmSSOHH'mm')
+      - 2024 ..
+06 ..
+04 ..
+15 ..
+14 ..
+03 .. - ..
+04' ..
+00'
+      - (D:2024) is also valid
 4. Names, `/Name`, keys for dictionares and denoted with a /
     - / by itself even counts as a name!
     - No spaces allowed, but use #20 and it will appear that way if needed